 Eligible program participants make applications to subrecipients based on the policies and procedures of the local organization.
-Community Action Agencies operating comprehensive case management utilize the intake application in the Accountable Results for Community Action (AR4CA) database system.
+Community Action Agencies operating comprehensive case management utilize the intake application in the Community Action Reporting Database System (CARDS).

-Grantees are required to submit monthly financial expenditure (DSS-OEO Form 1571) reports and program performance reports during the grant period.
+Grantees are required to submit monthly financial expenditure (DVRS-OEO Form 1571) reports and program performance reports during the grant period.
 Grant funds are disbursed by the Office of the Controller to grantees on a monthly basis.
 On-site monitoring visits are made to each grantee by Office of Economic Opportunity (OEO) staff to verify reported programmatic progress, to review financial records, and to review administrative structures and practices.
 Correspondence summarizing the results of program performance and on-site monitoring visits are shared with the grantee board chairperson and the agency executive director.